What are e-Labs? The e-Labs provide an opportunity for students to:

 - Analyze authentic data from large experiments.

-Supported by QuarkNet, Cosmic Ray, CMS, and LIGO e-Labs are problem-based, student driven and technology dependent.
+Supported by QuarkNet, the Cosmic Ray and CMS e-Labs are problem-based, student driven and technology dependent.

 - Asking questions (for science) and defining problems (for engineering)